Milwaukee: Public art and monuments

-Additionally, Milwaukee has a burgeoning mural arts scene.
-Black Cat Alley is a well-known arts destination in a one-block alleyway in the East Side neighborhood of Milwaukee, recognized for its street art mural installations.
-It is behind the historic Oriental Theatre and includes both temporary and semi-permanent installations by a variety of artists and art groups.
-Another highly visible corridor of street art in Milwaukee is on the south side in the Walker's Point neighborhood, especially along 5th and 2nd streets.
+Additionally, Milwaukee has a mural arts scene.
+Black Cat Alley is an arts destination in a one-block alleyway in the East Side neighborhood recognized for its street art mural installations.
+It sits behind the Oriental Theatre and includes both temporary and semi-permanent installations by a variety of artists and art groups.
+Another corridor of street art in Milwaukee is on the south side in the Walker's Point neighborhood, especially along 5th and 2nd streets.

 Festivals

-Summerfest is an annual music festival held at Henry Maier Festival Park.

 The city hosts an annual lakefront music festival called Summerfest.
 Listed in the 1999 Guinness Book of World Records as the largest music festival in the world, in 2017 Summerfest attracted 831,769.
 The adjacent city of West Allis has been the site of the Wisconsin State Fair for over a century.

 Milwaukee hosts a variety of primarily ethnically themed festivals throughout the summer.
 Held generally on the lakefront Summerfest grounds, these festivals span several days (typically Friday plus the weekend) and celebrate Milwaukee's history and diversity.
 Festivals for the LGBT (PrideFest) and Polish (Polish Fest) communities are typically held in June.
 Summerfest spans 11 days at the end of June and beginning of July.
 There are French (Bastille Days), Greek, Italian (Festa Italiana) and German (German Fest) festivals in July.
 The African, Arab, Irish (Irish Fest), Mexican, and American Indian events wrap it up from August through September.
+Milwaukee is host to the annual Film Girl Film Festival in the fall, celebrating shorts and features directed by women.
 Milwaukee is also home to Trainfest, the largest operating model railroad show in America, in November.